-Oceanic Pharmachem Private Limited (OPPL) believes that companies that practice good corporate governance are also those that are socially and environmentally responsible.
+Oceanic Pharmachem Private Limited (OPPL) believes that companies that practise good corporate governance are also those that are socially and environmentally responsible.

 Effective corporate governance is essential for a well-functioning economy and the practice of good corporate governance is the lubricant that greases the machine of the corporate world.
 Whereas the practice of corporate social responsibility or CSR is a step in the direction of effective corporate governance.

-Being a good corporate citizen means that companies have to be internally well governed and externally responsible.
+Being a good corporate citizen means that companies have to be internally well-governed and externally responsible.
 In other words, CSR and corporate governance are two sides of the same coin.
-Unless corporates practice good governance they are unlikely to have a social conscience and hence the first step towards CSR is through practicing the art of effective corporate governance.
+Unless corporates practice good governance they are unlikely to have a social conscience and hence the first step towards CSR is through practising the art of effective corporate governance.

 The next aspect is that the employees and the stakeholders including the shareholders have an important function to perform as far as the twin objectives of good corporate governance and CSR practice are concerned.
 Since effective corporate governance means that internal democracy and external responsibility go hand in hand, all the stakeholders have a duty towards the company to persuade the management to follow ethical and social norms of doing business.
 This is a manifestation of shareholder activism and stakeholder involvement which means that both the stakeholders and the shareholders can exercise power over the actions of the board and the management to steer them towards the practice of good corporate governance and CSR.

 Finally, the pressure groups and the consumers at large can vote with their buying power and their unrelenting focus on the actions of the corporates to bring about effective corporate governance.
 As the cliché goes, charity begins at home and hence corporates need to ensure that their internal governance models are robust before they embark on CSR.